Come Eye to Eye with Amiable Belugas on Our Northern Canada Summer Adventure

 We include some short nature walks on trails that border the northern boreal forest and southern tundra, offering guests a close-up experience of the diverse flora and fauna in the region.
 Longer hikes are generally not included, as the presence of polar bears could pose a danger.
 Please refer to this page for the explicit physical requirements of this Churchill adventure.

 The physical activity rating is moderate because the trip includes a few nature walks that are about 1 to 2 miles.
 Travelers must be able to walk one mile unassisted.
 The rest of the movement tends to be by motorized vehicles—boats, Polar Rovers and buses.
 For anyone who desires, longer walks may be an option.
 Travelers must also be able to climb into and out of the Zodiac rafts and also need to be physically able if they choose to kayak or snorkel in the Churchill River with the belugas (weather permitting).
-Please refer to this page for the explicit physical requirements of this Churchill adventure.
+Please click here for the explicit physical requirements of this Churchill adventure.